What philosophy informs your training?

 We train in the integrative humanistic model of counselling.
 This means that we draw from all the major counselling and psychotherapy theories.
 However, we are most strongly influenced by the principles of the humanistic therapies, mainly Person-centred, Gestalt and Existential.

 Subsequently, the main aim of our professional training is to create learning conditions which foster healthy relationships and personal and professional development, give meaning to life, and helping to realise potential.
 These very same aims will be part of every counsellor-client relationship.

 What does it mean that your training is experiential?

 The primary mode of our training is experiential learning.
 People learn best from experience.
-Oscar Wilde once said that “Education is an admirable thing but it is well to remember from time to time that nothing that is worth knowing can be taught”.
+Oscar Wilde once said that “Education is an admirable thing but it is well to remember from time to time that nothing that is worth knowing can be taught“.
 We kinda get what he means.
-In our training we look to facilitate experiences rather than bore you with powerpoint.
+In our training we look to facilitate experiences rather than bore you with lectures.
 “If a picture is worth a thousand words then an experience is worth a thousand pictures” (Woldt & Tolman 2005, p. xvii).
 Or there’s a poem by Jennifer Farley that states “Before he went to school, he could read the barks of trees, leaf veins, footprints and the touch of fingers, now he goes to school and he can only read words“.
 That’s the very kind of school we don’t want to run.